Types of Governors

 - 4 are nominees of the Parochial Church Council of St John the Apostle Church, Whetstone

 - 1 is elected by the Deanery/Synod

 - 1 is the incumbent vicar of St John’s Church as ex officio foundation governor

 - 1 elected by the staff

 We also have associate members (non-voting) of the Governing Board that serve on one or more Governing Board committees in order to bring their expertise.
 They may also attend Full Governing Board meetings but are not governors.

 Clerk: By law, every Governing Body must have a clerk.
 The clerk’s role centres on governing body meetings – to inform governors of the meeting, prepare and distribute the agenda, write the minutes, give procedural advice at the meeting and carry out follow-up correspondence.

 Our current clerk is Joanna Green who can be contacted on 07725 347853 or by emailing email@example.com

-Governors are usually appointed for a term of office of four years.
-Each year they elect a Chair, Vice Chair and Chairs of Committees.
+Governors can be appointed to a term of office from 1 to 4 years.
+Each year the Board elect a Chair, Vice Chair and committee members elect the Chairs of Committees.